reblws/reader-md/README.md

 # Markdown Reader for Standard Notes

 A custom [Standard Notes](https://standardnotes.org/) editor made for viewing markdown-formatted documents.
 This is for people who like to read back on already-formatted notes.
-The font-size will dynamically change its size depending on the width of the window.
+The font-size dynamically changes its size depending on the width of the window.

 ## Usage